Cai-Yichao/yolov4-torch-cp/README.md

 Normally, **bn_size** should to smaller than **freeze_bn_size** to avoid OOM.
 Before training, you can set **freeze_epoch = 0** to figure out a felicitous **bn_size**.

 ____
-## 3 Use mlflow tracking your training process
+## 3 Using mlflow tracking your training process

 To record parameters like learning rate, bn_size and dataset path, use:
 ``` python